kiki101robo/Comparative_Analysis_PathPlanning-ENPM661-Final-Project/README.md

 ### Where we extended

-* Added **jerkiness** as a fifth metric to capture path smoothness — critical for real robot actuation.
+* Added **jerkiness** as a anlternative metric to capture path smoothness — critical for real robot actuation.
 * Replaced MATLAB scripts with a fully-parallel Python pipeline and automatic result caching, cutting wall-time from hours to minutes on an 8-core machine.
 * Swapped purely synthetic C-space images for **eight hand-drawn maps** containing cul-de-sacs and bottlenecks that break visibility-graph assumptions.